How to Cook Fish

 When you’re learning how to cook fish, pay very careful attention to the cooking time.
 The flesh cooks quickly, and if you don’t pay attention, your fish will be overcooked.
 Lean species like flounder fish are done when the flesh turns white and opaque, and flakes easily with a fork.

 Undercooked fish will still have some flesh that’s somewhat clear and translucent.
 The individual flakes won’t separate easily, either.
 When you’re cooking a recipe for baked fish that still has a backbone, the flesh will start pulling away from the bone when the fish is done.

 If you catch your own flounder, you’ll have to clean or dress it before cooking, of course.
-You can do this several ways, partially depending on what types of recipes you want to use.
+You can do this in several ways, depending on what recipe type you want to use.
 Flounder have a top side and a bottom side.
 The spine runs along the center of the fish, so if you fillet the fish, you’ll get four fillets.
-The two from the top side will be thicker and heftier than the two fillets that come from the bottom side.
-For large fish, you might want to cut the big fillets into smaller sections.
+The two from the top side will be thicker and heftier than the two fillets from the bottom.
+You might want to cut the big fillets into smaller sections for large fish.
 This is especially true for fried recipes.

 If you’re buying this fish at a supermarket or fish market, you might have a choice of fillets, a whole one, or fish with the heads and entrails removed.
 The skin is usually removed from the fillets, but occasionally, the skin is left on the flesh.
 This can be a plus for grilling, as the skin will help keep the flesh intact.
 Even if you wish to cook a whole fish with the head still attached, the fish will need to be gutted and scaled first, and the gills need to be removed.